Sainglend/tda-api-client/README.md

 npm i tda-api-client
 ```
 ## What's New
+v 2.1.1
+- Reinstated functioning of the CLI.
+I had accidentally left out the cli_index.js file from the package.
+- Fixed an issue when using passing in authConfig in the config to REST requests.
+It was still looking for a file to write to and through a file-not-found error.
+- Fixed the link to the Code Samples README (a few lines above) to be correct.

 v 2.1.0
 - REST Queueing!
 Note that streaming already has a queueing ability.
 Now you can queue your rest calls.
 This is useful because api calls, other than Accounts, Orders, Saved Orders, are rate limited to 120 requests per minute.
 Queueing is an opt-in feature and is described more below.
 - Loosened up the types on some Config objects.
 For example, changed some fields that wanted an enum to be enum | string.